-- understand and ensure that all recommendations are aligned to the overall risk strategy and appetite; - ensure that SRICL has an ongoing process for identifying and evaluating risk and that any significant areas of risk are brought to the attention of the Board; - develop a comprehensive understanding of the relationship between the operating budget and the investment policy; - establish an Investment Policy for approval by the Board; - implement and oversee the appropriate risk management policies and procedures to manage risks associated with: - market; - liquidity; - operations; - credit; - company assets; - other investments. - ensure the Group remains compliant with all regulatory requirements - review the performance of external investment managers at least annually.
+- understand and ensure that all recommendations are aligned to the overall risk strategy and appetite; - ensure that SRICL has an ongoing process for identifying and evaluating risk and that any significant areas of risk are brought to the attention of the Board; - develop a comprehensive understanding of the relationship between the operating budget and the investment policy; - establish an Investment Policy for approval by the Board; - implement and oversee the appropriate risk management policies and procedures to manage risks associated with: - o market; - liquidity; - o operations; - o credit; - o company assets; - o other investments. - ensure the Group remains compliant with all regulatory requirements - review the performance of external investment managers at least annually.